Hidden Gems of Canada: 12 Incredible Attractions You’ve Never Heard Of

 You’ve heard about Prince Edward Island’s famed red sand beaches, but what about its singing sands?
 At Basin Head Provincial Park, the beach is made up of caramel-coloured sand that, well… Squeaks.
 Some say it sings, others claim it whistles—however you want to describe the sound, you’ll definitely hear it.
 Since P.E.I. also enjoys the warmest ocean water north of the Carolinas, you likely won’t be spending too much time on that musical sand anyhow.

-These are the best beaches in Canada.
+Discover the best beaches in Canada—as voted by you!

 Iceberg Nest, Quirpon Island, Newfoundland